elgiva-stephen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6.
 Execute permissions to owner and group owner and read permission to others

 Task 7.
 Execute permissions to owner, group owner and other users

+Task 8.
+Execute permissions to others except owner and group owner